-Police seek ‘brazen’ suspect in Redmond armed robbery
+Police seek suspect in Redmond armed robbery

 The suspect approached the victim inside a store in the 8800 block of 161st Avenue Northeast, pointed a handgun at her and indicated he wanted her purse, police said.

-The victim immediately surrendered her handbag and the thief fled.
-A Renton K9 officer was unable to track him.
+Police said the victim immediately surrendered her handbag and the thief fled.
+A K9 officer was unable to track him.

-The victim and witnesses described the thief as a light-skinned black man in his 20s, about 5’9″ to 5’11” with a lean build, who was wearing a hood.
+The victim and witnesses described the thief as a black man in his 20s, about 5 feet 9 inches to 5 feet 11 inches with a lean build, according to police.
+He was wearing a hood.

 The victim worked with a sketch artist to create an image of the assailant, police said.